 The Time-kill kinetics assay is used to assess the bactericidal or bacteriostatic activity of an antimicrobial agent against a bacterial strain.

-This study is a method of microbiology that helps in the measurement of the antimicrobial activities while testing the material for the presence of disinfectants.
+This study is a method of microbiology that helps in the measurement of antimicrobial activities while testing the material for the presence of disinfectants.

 The study evaluates the microbial reduction caused by the disinfectant against selected bacteria or fungi after exposing it for a specific time.

-Disinfectant efficacy studies, also known as disinfectant validation studies, are conducted to show that disinfectants used on surfaces in manufacturing areas, labs, and other facility areas are successful at inactivating or removing microorganisms like bacteria, fungi (yeast and moulds), bacterial spore, etc.
+Disinfectant efficacy studies, also known as disinfectant validation studies, are conducted to show that disinfectants used on surfaces in manufacturing areas, labs, and other facility areas are successful at inactivating or removing microorganisms like bacteria, fungi (yeast and molds), bacterial spore, etc.